Humour in translation: Lexical gaps (Pragmatics)

 The humour comes from the translator filling in an English lexical gap based on the lexical noun, "miss" by adding a prefix mis-.
 English employs the two verbs miss the carriage and miscarriages to mean vastly different actions.
 There is a lexical gap in English because the action of missing a carriage cannot be expressed with the same import and the same economy of verbalisation.
 The misuse of this lexical gap and overgeneralisation conflates the ludicrous idea of the horse-driven tours with no miscarriages.

+In an advertisement for a Hong Kong dentist: